-The Monitoring Plan provides guidance on the type of samples collected (natural gas or produced water), the laboratory analyses performed, and the frequency of sample collection.
+The LTS&M Plan provides guidance on the type of samples collected (natural gas or produced water), the laboratory analyses performed, and the frequency of sample collection.
 The sampling frequency is based on the amount of gas produced and the distance and direction of the well from the site.
-It also establishes screening levels or concentrations (Table 1) that, if exceeded in the sample results, require that samples be reanalyzed or additional sampling be done (DOE 2019).
+It also establishes screening levels or concentrations (Table 1) that, if exceeded in the sample results, would require additional sampling or the reanalysis of samples (DOE forthcoming).
 The samples are analyzed for tritium, which is the most mobile contaminant remaining in significant quantities in the detonation zone.
-Samples are submitted to a commercial environmental laboratory that provides analytical services in accordance with the Department of Defense (DoD) Department of Energy (DOE) Consolidated Quality Systems Manual (QSM) for Environmental Laboratories (DOD and DOE 2021) to ensure data are of known, documented quality.
-The laboratory results are validated according to Section 5.0, "Validation of Environmental Data," of the Environmental Data Validation Procedure (LMS/PRO/S15870).
+Samples are submitted to a commercial environmental laboratory that provides analytical services in accordance with the Department of Defense (DoD) Department of Energy (DOE) Consolidated Quality Systems Manual (QSM) for Environmental Laboratories (DOD and DOE 2021) to ensure that data are of known, documented quality.
+The laboratory results are validated according to Section 5.0, "Validation of Environmental Data," of the Environmental Data Validation Procedure (DOE 2024).
 Table 1 provides the sample screening levels (concentrations).

-Analyte Sample Matrix Laboratory Detection Limit Screening Concentration Action Concentration Natural gas 10 TU ^a 100 TU ^a 200 TU ^a Tritium 32 pCi/L 320 pCi/L 640 pCi/L Produced water 400 pCi/L 1000 pCi/L 15,000 pCi/L ^b
+Analyte Sample Matrix Laboratory Detection Limit Screening Concentration Action Concentration Natural gas 10 TUa 100 TUa 200 TUa Tritium 32 pCi/L 320 pCi/L 640 pCi/L Produced water 400 pCi/L 1000 pCi/L 15,000 pCi/L b